OHS-Hosting-Infrastructure/complaint-tracker/terraform/README.md

 - `variables.tf` lists the variables that will be needed.
 Most values are hard-coded in this module
 - `run.sh` Helper script to set up a space deployer and run terraform.
 The terraform action (`show`/`plan`/`apply`/`destroy`) is passed as an argument
 - `teardown_creds.sh` Helper script to remove the space deployer setup as part of `run.sh`

+## Bootstrap Process

+Bootstrap is used to create an s3 bucket for later terraform runs to store their state in.

+### To run the bootstrap the first time or make changes

+1. Run `./run.sh plan` to verify that the changes are what you expect
+1. Run `./run.sh apply` to create the shared config bucket and retrieve the bucket credentials
+1. TODO: better instructions around "Copy the bucket credentials to the place you need to use them"
+1. Run `./teardown_creds.sh` to remove the space deployer account used to create the s3 bucket

+### Retrieving existing bucket credentials

+1. Run `./run.sh show` to retrieve the bucket credentials
+1. TODO: better instructions around "Copy the bucket credentials to the place you need to use them"
+1. Run `./teardown_creds.sh` to remove the space deployer account used to read the s3 bucket credentials